Kylyssa Shay worked as a florist for eighteen years and has created and taught an assortment of crafts to adults and children of all ages.

 Florist Tips to Make the Most of Your Wedding Flower Budget

-I'd like to share with you some techniques I learned or created in my 18 years as a professional floral designer and wedding flower specialist.
+I'd like to share with you some techniques I learned or created in my 18 years as a professional floral designer and wedding flower specialist:

-Photos by Kylyssa Shay unless otherwise noted.
+(Photos by Kylyssa Shay unless otherwise noted.)

 1. Highlight Lovely Individual Flowers

-Choose arrangements that dramatically highlight the flowers rather than displaying them in a tight cluster for use in both wedding ceremony and reception venues.
+Save on wedding flowers by making the most of what you've got.
+Choose arrangements that dramatically highlight the flowers rather than displaying them in a tight cluster for use in both the wedding ceremony and reception venues.
 Less really can be more.
 Use style rather than volume to decorate your space.

-Save the expensive blooms for arrangements that will be seen up close such as reception centerpieces, corsages and boutonnieres.
-Choose cheaper flowers such as carnations and gladiolas in the same color range for arrangements that are to be seen from a distance such as those meant to decorate the altar or the corners of a room.
-All people see from a distance is clusters of color so it's pointless to use more expensive blooms on these arrangements.
+Cut wedding flower expenses by using less expensive blooms.
+Save the expensive blooms for arrangements that will be seen up close, such as reception centerpieces, corsages, and boutonnieres.
+Choose cheaper flowers such as carnations and gladiolas in the same color range for arrangements that are to be seen from a distance, such as those meant to decorate the altar or the corners of a room.
+All people see from a distance are clusters of color, so it's pointless to use more expensive blooms in these arrangements.

 3. Use Flowers That Are in Season for Your Wedding

+In-season blooms can stretch your wedding flower budget.
 Trust your florist's advice on which flowers are seasonally available in your region.
-Off season blooms are more expensive and unreliable.
-Sometimes their quality is also poor.
+Off-season blooms are more expensive and unreliable; sometimes, their quality is also poor.

-I can't stress this too much - off season flowers are not a good choice for your wedding—ever.
+I can't stress this too much: Off-season flowers are not a good choice for your wedding—ever.
 You are bound to be disappointed after paying more than you should for flowers that may even unexpectedly be unavailable for your wedding.
-You can learn more about the most popular wedding flowers, including seasonal availability at The 10 Most Popular Wedding Flowers and What You Should Know before Choosing Them.
+You can learn more about the most popular wedding flowers, including seasonal availability, at The 10 Most Popular Wedding Flowers and What You Should Know Before Choosing Them.

-4. Re-Use Your Ceremony Flowers at the Reception
+4. Reuse Your Ceremony Flowers at the Reception

-Paying your florist to transfer the flowers from wedding to reception will negate whatever savings you achieve by re-using the flowers.
-You will need to enlist friends or family members to move and place the flowers if you want to use this money saving tactic to stretch your wedding flower budget.
+Stretch your wedding flower budget by using your ceremony flowers twice.
+Paying your florist to transfer the flowers from the wedding to the reception will negate whatever savings you achieve by reusing the flowers.
+You will need to enlist friends or family members to move and place the flowers if you want to use this money-saving tactic to stretch your wedding flower budget.